mdditt2000/kubernetes-1-19/cis 2.5/ipam-infoblox/README.md

 ## Setup Options

-CIS 2.5 provides two deployment methods for using the F5 IPAM controller.
+CIS 2.5 provides two deployment option for using the F5 IPAM controller.
 You can only use one deployment method per F5 IPAM Controller

 * ip-range - statically specifies the pool of IP address range based on a ipam label
 * infoblox-labels - infoblox labels holds the mappings for infoblox's netView, dnsView and CIDR